pocomane/brewed-in-the-apocalypse/bita-tasty.md

 An Hourglass can be set up right at the moment of Agent creation, to help you visualize what you already know is going on, or it can be added later, as events unfold and the situation changes.
-Hourglasses are just a way for the World to organize their notes, so if something happens that changes the fiction enough to make an Hourglass no longer current or even needed, feel free to modify it or scratch it completely.
+Hourglasses are just a way for the Scenarist to organize their notes, so if something happens that changes the fiction enough to make an Hourglass no longer current or even needed, feel free to modify it or scratch it completely.